 The Department and its partners continually consult with youth to assess the effectiveness of the improvement activities and identify new goals and activities.

-See Section XI, Chafee Foster Care Independence Program and Education and Training Voucher Program Annual Progress Report for additional information about the Department's performance and activities to support educational outcomes for young adults, including the Education and Training Voucher Program.
+See Section XI, Chafee Foster Care Program for Successful Transition to Adulthood and Education and Training Voucher Program Annual Progress Report for additional information about the Department's performance and activities to support educational outcomes for young adults, including the Education and Training Voucher Program.